Jump to navigation

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that this requirement has been met.

 All graduate students are required to teach at least two terms during the first four years of the program.
-Students who are not supported by an external fellowship, (e.g., NSF, NSERC, etc.) are required to teach an additional two terms of teaching.
+Students who are not supported by an external fellowship, (e.g., NSF, NSERC, etc.) are required to teach an additional two terms.

 Yearly Committee Meetings

 After the general examination, the dissertation committee continues to meet with the graduate student at least once a year to discuss the student's research.
-The student is expected to prepare a short written summary of his or her work before each of these meetings.
+Students are expected to prepare a short written summary of their work before each of these meetings.

-In order to complete the Ph.D., the committee evaluates the dissertation, and once the committee approves the thesis, the candidate has two weeks to prepare and present to the department the final public oral examination for the doctoral degree.
+In order to complete the Ph.D., a student consults with the committee members who evaluate the dissertation.
+Once the committee approves the thesis, the candidate has two weeks to prepare and present to the department a defense of the work in the final public oral examination for the doctoral degree.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.